 But even these streamlined transfer processes often hide costly fees.

 The type of money transfer service you use will determine what options you have and how much you’ll pay for the service.
 Below are the five main categories.

 Large traditional banks have robust money transfer services.
 However, they often charge high fees for international transfers and have a long transfer time.

-Foreign exchange brokers are often used within the financial services industry, but also offer services for individuals.
+Foreign exchange brokers are often used within the financial services industry.
+But they also offer services for individuals.
 They tend to charge competitive fees on large transfers.
-However, they might not be worth it if you don't need to send a lot of money.
+However, they might not be worth it if you don’t need to send a lot of money.